SerratoA/Quick-Text-Editor/README.md

 # Quick-Text-Editor
 A Quick Text Editor Project

-File Dialog GUI that allows for text input in changing the contents of a text file.
+A File Dialog GUI created in that allows for text input in changing the contents of a text file.

-File Selection and File Saving are allowed.
+File Selection and File Saving are allowed as buttons in the quick text editor.